Michaelszeng/6.8210-Underactuated-Robotics-Notes/ModelSystems.md

 Note that this drawing intentionally cuts off parts of each parabola to illustrate how the optimal control policy would work.
 For example, if your initial conditions were at the red star, you would follow $u=-1$ until intersecting with the $u=1$ parabola, at which point switch $u$ to $1$.
 Notice how there is overshoot in this example; the inital speed was so high that overshoot was unavoidable.

-## Dynamic Programming (DP)

-(aka Value Iteration)
+## Dynamic Programming (DP) (aka Value Iteration)

 ### Discreet Time DP

 Additive costs (i.e. that add or are integrated in time), whether for finite or infinite horizons, is easiest to optimize with dynamic programming.
-For example, a discreet-time minimum time cost is simply (accruing cost so long as we've not acheived our goal):
+For example, a discreet-time minimum time cost is simply (accruing cost so long as we've not acheived our goal) (however, any additive loss function will work):

 $$
     \ell(s_i, a)=